How to Serve Papers to Someone You Can’t Find

-A valid service of process ends with proof of service.
+Valid service of the process ends with proof of service.
 If the court clerk served the papers by certified mail, you don’t need to do anything else.
 They’ll be the ones receiving the post office receipt and this finalizes the process.

 However, if you have served your papers by a private process server, you’re required to notify the court by filing a form known as Proof of Service.
 The form can be found at the court clerk’s office and needs to be signed by the person that actually served the papers.